This Week's Best PowerBook G4 Deals

 I can buy it, but I can't use all it has to offer.

 Hewlett Packard, Xerox, Canon, Brother, and the others are building these to a price point and have to remain competitive with each other.
-So they only use one interface, the nearly universal parallel port that every Windows box has.
-The parallel port is bidirectional, meaning it can both send and receive data.
+So they only use one interface, the nearly universal parallel port that every Windows computer has.
+The parallel port is bidirectional, meaning that it can both send and receive data.
 This means you can print from your computer or scan to it.

 In many ways, the Mac has this kind of capability with SCSI, which is how almost every Mac scanner connects to the computer.
 But SCSI is not standard on the Wintel side.